bodrick/awesome/README.md

 ## PowerShell

+*   [jdhitsolutions/PSFunctionTools](https://github.com/jdhitsolutions/PSFunctionTools) - A set of PowerShell tools for automating script and module development.
 *   [Moeologist/scoop-completion](https://github.com/Moeologist/scoop-completion) - scoop tab completion, work with powershell
 *   [Jaykul/BetterCredentials](https://github.com/Jaykul/BetterCredentials) - A wrapper for Get-Credential offering options that it should have offered
 *   [EliteLoser/DotNetVersionLister](https://github.com/EliteLoser/DotNetVersionLister) - Use Svendsen Tech's Get-STDotNetVersion function to get a list of installed .NET Framework versions on (remote) Windows computers